Shikoku Henro Glossary

-- Votive note of a pilgrim.
+- Votive note left by a pilgrim.
 Visiting card left by a pilgrim at the temple.
-Also given as a thank you for a support (settai) to locals or fellow pilgrims.
+Also given to locals or fellow pilgrims as thanks for their support (settai).

-- Temple gate without the two guardian figures of the niōmon.
-Denoted by the Japanese character 三門.
+Temple gate without the two guardian figures of the niōmon.
+Inscribed with the Japanese character 三門.
 In the literal meaning “three gates”.
 Or with the Japanese kanji 山門, also pronounced “sanmon”, the literal meaning in this case being “mountain gate”.

-- Pilgrimage guide, with experience in pilgrimage on Shikoku.
+Pilgrimage guide, with experience of pilgrimage on Shikoku.

-- Support for the pilgrims by the locals.
+Support for the pilgrims from the locals.
 For example, in the form of food, snacks, drinks, small amounts of money or handicrafts they have made themselves.
 The supporters thereby participate in the pilgrimage of the recipient.

-- Handwritten copy of a Buddhist sutra.
-Among other things, is also left by pilgrims at the temple.
+Handwritten copy of a Buddhist sutra.
+Left at the temple by pilgrims.

 - Shikoku disease; Shikoku addiction.
-Term used in connection with pilgrims who walk the Shikoku Pilgrimage Way several times or people who would like to walk the pilgrimage way again.
+Term used in connection with pilgrims who walk the Shikoku pilgrimage route several times or with people who would like to walk the pilgrimage route again.

 - Shikoku Hachijūhakkasho Reijōkai